Brendan and Mark-5's News Dog prototype features a 3D printed shell that houses an Internet-connected thermal paper printer.

 Instructions for the internal assembly coming soon.

-Stephanie and H1-H0's Jewelry includes a pendant, ring, and earrings, featuring a pattern that is based on the Fibonacci sequence and using a mathematical formula known as "Fermat's spiral".
+Stephanie and H1-H0's Jewelry includes a pendant, ring, and earrings, featuring a pattern that is based on a mathematical formula known as "Fermat's spiral".

-These jewelry pieces can be printed in metal using the Shapeways service.
-They can also be printed in plastic from Thingiverse files using a standard desktop 3D printer.
+These pieces can be downloaded or printed in metal and other materials using the Shapeways service.
 (Standard pendant chain and earring hooks can be added to complete the pieces.)

 Formulas for the spiral were generated using Rhino Python.